Editors Choice Pictures

 A sweeper works in Agua Branca Park in Sao Paulo, Brazil.
 REUTERS/Nacho Doce

-A makeshift raft used by the Rohingya refugees to cross Bangladesh-Myanmar border, floats on the sea after they arrived at Shah Porir Dwip near Cox's Bazar, Bangladesh.
+A makeshift raft used by the Rohingya refugees to cross the Bangladesh-Myanmar border floats on the sea after they arrived at Shah Porir Dwip near Cox's Bazar, Bangladesh.
 REUTERS/Navesh Chitrakar

 A woman carrying goods walks off-road as trucks block the road to the border with the Dominican Republic, in Malpasse, Haiti.
 REUTERS/Andres Martinez Casares